tukru/Crypt0Morph.py/whatimnottellingyou.md

-this is basicly malware/ ransomware in its sense of infection and basic methodolgies.
+this is basicly A FUCK YOU in its sense of infection and basic methodolgies.